abdoulayegk/my-dots_bspwm/README.md

 ## Noted
 - I will not create an install script of any kind so don't even ask for it.

-- The preview pic is not representative of the current dots as i have made alot of changes but it should look a lot like it.
+- The preview pic is not representative of the current dots as I have made a lot of changes, but it should look a lot like it.